 The current name "Madrid" evolved from the Mozarabic "Matrit", which is still in the Madrilenian gentilic.

 The territory of Madrid was owned by the Diocese of Complutum-currently Alcala de Henares during the Roman Era.
 There still exist archaeological remains of a small village during the Visigoths Era.
 The Arabs might have then adopted its name.
 During the 9th century, Muhammad-I built a small palace in the same place.
 This place is today occupied by the Palacio Real.
 This is the time when the modern city started to expand.
 Further, a citadel called al-Mudaina was built.
-The river Manzanares flows just besides that palace.
-The Muslims called it as al-Majrit which means source of water.
+The river Manzanares flows just beside that palace.
+The Muslims called it al-Majrit which means a source of water.
 The site thus achieved its origin as Majerit.
-This later evolved into the modern-day spelling "Madrid"
+This later evolved into the modern-day spelling "Madrid".

 Later in the 15th Century, the Sephardi Jews and Moors resided in the city until they were expelled.
 After so much of hardships, Henry III of Castile (1379–1406) rebuilt the city in E1 Pardo.
 The strife between Castile and argon came to an end when the Catholic Monarchs-King Ferdinand II of Argon and Queen Isabella of Castile entered Madrid.

 In 1561 Philip II (1527–1598) shifted the court to Madrid for which no official declarations were made by Philip II.
 The seat of the court was the de facto capital.
-Holy Roman Emperor & Philip's father, Charles I of Spain favored *'Seville'*.
+Holy Roman Emperor & Philip's father, Charles I of Spain favoured 'Seville'.
 Seville continued to control commerce with Spain's colonies, but Seville was controlled by Madrid.

 Madrid's origin can be traced to Arab Emir Mohamed I (852-886).
 He constructed a fortress on the left bank of the Manzanares River.
-This wall later became the reason of dispute between the Christians and Arabs.
+This wall later became the reason for dispute between the Christians and Arabs.
 In the 11th century, Alonso VI conquered the wall and the dispute was settled.
 During the 18th century, Carlos III designed the great arteries like Paseo del Prado and Paseo las Acacias.

 Isabel II in the late 1800s was not able to suppress the political tensions that lead to yet another rebellion, the First Spanish Republic.
 Later, followed by the return of the monarchy to Madrid second Spanish Republic took place preceding the Spanish Civil War.

 During the Civil War (1936–1939) Madrid was one of the most heavily affected cities of Spain.
 Since then Madrid continued to be a stronghold of the Republicans.
-Western Madrid suburbs were bombed by airplanes targeting civilians.
+Western Madrid suburbs were bombed by aeroplanes targeting civilians.